The 13 Best Ways To Tighten Loose Skin After Pregnancy

 They say an ounce of prevention is worth a pound of cure.
 That’s certainly true when it comes to rejuvenating loose skin after pregnancy.

-Following the same steps that will help you minimize the appearance of stretch marks during the first nine months of your pregnancy will go a long way toward keeping your skin tight after your baby is born.
+Following the same steps that will help you minimize stretch marks during the first nine months of your pregnancy will go a long way toward keeping your skin tight after your baby is born.

 We recommend a product like Mustela's Stretch Marks Cream or Stretch Marks Oil.
 Both products work to nourish the skin on your hips, thighs, stomach, and bust so that your skin can naturally expand and stretch without scarring.